svpino/twitter/README.md

 * [An introduction to Bayes' Theorem](https://twitter.com/svpino/status/1438789975227699200?s=20) — The doctor tested me, and I came back positive for a disease that infects 1 of every 1,000 people.
 The test comes back positive 99% of the time if the person has the disease.
 About 2% of uninfected patients also come back positive.
 Do I have the disease?

-## Mathematics

-* [Math is hard, but you shouldn't be scared](https://twitter.com/svpino/status/1343542479845531650?s=20) — I told everyone that I didn't care. _"Screw math!
-I've never been great with it, so I'm not starting with machine learning to fail at the end."_ That was many years ago.
-Math is still hard, but I don't think you should be scared at all.
-Here is why.

-* [Math resources for machine learning](https://twitter.com/svpino/status/1381478444773609475?s=20) — If you are looking to get a background in math before starting with machine learning, here is all the material you need covering the following topics: _Probabilities & Statistics_, _Linear Algebra_, and _Multivariate Calculus_.
-More than enough to get started.

 ## Machine learning techniques